techmyth/techmyth.github.io/content/posts/homelab-veeam-vbr-doc-with-asbuiltreport.en.md

 These configuration file can be used to specify the level of detail of the report as well as which report sections will be enabled.

-The report can then be generated using the cmdlet **New-AsBuiltReport -Report Veeam.VBR -Target Backup_Server_FQDN_or_IP -AsBuiltConfigFilePath AsBuiltReport.json -OutputFolderPath C:\Users\jocolon\AsBuiltReport\ -Credential $Cred -Format HTML -ReportConfigFilePath AsBuiltReport.Veeam.VBR.json -EnableHealthCheck -Verbose**.
+The report can then be generated using the cmdlet: **New-AsBuiltReport -Report Veeam.VBR -Target Backup_Server_FQDN_or_IP -AsBuiltConfigFilePath AsBuiltReport.json -OutputFolderPath C:\Users\jocolon\AsBuiltReport\ -Credential $Cred -Format HTML -ReportConfigFilePath AsBuiltReport.Veeam.VBR.json -EnableHealthCheck -Verbose**.

 It is important to note that it is required to use the **IP Address or FQDN** of the **Veeam** backup server as **Target**.

 ```powershell
 # Build the Credential Object